The

 How could England survive with

-one forth of their laws invalid?
-The French would 'then claim that the
+one forth of their laws invalidated in front of the nations of Europe?
+The French would have 'then claimed that the

-country was a lawless pirates haven that they had a right to invade under
+country was a haven for lawless pirates so they had a right to invade under

-The Continental Congress signed a secret treaty with France so they would go to war with England if we had been invaded and taken to court.
+So the Continental Congress signed a secret treaty with France declaring that France would go to war with England if they invaded us and took us forefathers to court.
 (This was in addition

 to the Treaty of Alliance.)
-Once I had proven that England was a pirate nation France was going to invade England's
+Once I had proven that England was a pirate nation France planned to invade England's

 'French Canada' and then the rest of Canada and then